vuxcode/pr1-project-Thaisthetic/time-report.md

 - Errors that came up this session to fix during the next

 Nothing major, but the sell button shows up too early.
 I want to make it so that it doesn't show up until you have submitted your username.
-I'd also like to make it so that you can't continute without entering a username.
+I'd also like to make it so that you can't continue without entering a username.

 Other than that the goal is to just keep moving based on the plan.